jcodic/chiamon/README.md

 smartctl requires admin rights for reading disks S.M.A.R.T.<br/>
 so under linux you have to run sudo ./run_harvester_node.sh<br/>
 undex windows you may run run_harvester_node.bat under admin if you want all info<br/>
-windows do not require admin rights, but can skip some data if not in admin mode<br/>
+windows do not require admin rights, but could skip some data if not in admin mode<br/>
 [disk_N]<br/>
-define each disk use have on this node<br/>
+define each disk on this node<br/>
 id - unique identifier through all nodes you have<br/>
 name - visible name<br/>
 path - path to disk where plots are<br/>